opitz/moopie/README.md

 The path to the plugin file is mandatory.

 Options:
-	-b <branch>	: checkout <branch> after cloning core Moodle -f 			: force re-isntallation of all plugins from the plugin file -c 			: if a commit ID is given for a plugin checkout to that commit ID
+	-b <branch>	: checkout <branch> after cloning core Moodle<br>
+	-f 			: force re-isntallation of all plugins from the plugin file<br>
+	-c 			: if a commit ID is given for a plugin checkout to that commit ID<br>

 ----------
 version: 210413